 Adult Students Transferring from Part-time to Full-time Studies

 Adult students in part-time studies who wish to transfer into full-time studies will require a higher academic standing than noted above.
 The Request for Full-time Studies form is available from Enrolment Services.
 All Academic Dates can be found here.

 Students registered at another university wishing to take courses for transfer credit to their home university may register on a Letter of Permission.
 Visit the Office of the Registrar website for more information.

 Note: We cannot guarantee space in courses for students from another university.

-Applicants who are 60 years of age or older will be admitted to part-time studies regardless of previous academic background.
-They may register in courses for credit or register as audit students.
+If you are a senior citizen you should apply to part-time studies regardless of your previous academic background.
+You may register in courses for credit or register as an audit student.
 The normal academic regulations will apply.

 Applicants 60 years or older may also be admitted to full-time studies on an individual basis.
 Tuition fees only will be waived for Senior citizens (60 years of age by start date of lectures).
 Review the application procedures online for senior students and for deadlines.

 Students applying from outside Ontario will be required to present evidence of equivalent standing, including those required courses listed in the section Ontario Secondary School Applicants Program Specific Requirements.
 Academic standings deemed to be equivalent are listed in the Undergraduate Admissions Toolkit and in the International Admissions Toolkit.